tangrs/ndless-bflt-loader/shared_library_test/README.md

 * Your C files (duh)
 * A ```exports.sym``` file containing a newline-separated list of symbols you want to export.
 All other symbols will be made local and not available to link with executables
+* To somehow pick a unique library ID

 Once you have these files, you can add them to the sample Makefile included in this directory.